chaincodelabs/research-site/research-intro.md

 * Biryukov and Pustogarov.
 [Bitcoin over Tor isn't a good idea](https://arxiv.org/abs/1410.6079) describes an attack that abuses anti-DoS protection in Bitcoin, which allows for compromising privacy of Bitcoin users behind Tor.
 * Biryukov et al. [Deanonymisation of clients in Bitcoin P2P network](https://arxiv.org/abs/1405.7418) proposes a method to cluster Bitcoin transactions based on their senders' sets of peers.
 * Delgado-Segura et al. [TxProbe: Discovering Bitcoin's Network Topology Using Orphan Transactions](https://arxiv.org/abs/1812.00942) reconstructs the network topology of Bitcoin through peculiarities of transaction propagation.
 * Fanti and Viswanath.
-[Anonymity Properties of the Bitcoin P2P Network](https://arxiv.org/abs/1703.08761) analyzes Bitcoin's anonymity properties in the context of a 2015 upgrade to its flooding mechanics.
+[Anonymity Properties of the Bitcoin P2P Network](https://arxiv.org/abs/1703.08761) analyzes an upgrade to Bitcoin's transaction propagation mechanics (_trickling_ and _diffusion_) and concludes that neither method provides good anonymity.
 * Fleder et al. [Bitcoin Transaction Graph Analysis](https://arxiv.org/abs/1502.01657) deanonymizes Bitcoin transactions by combining blockchain data with publicly available sources like web forums.
 * Koshy et al. [An Analysis of Anonymity in Bitcoin Using P2P Network Traffic](https://www.ifca.ai/fc14/papers/fc14_submission_71.pdf) shows a heuristic-based method of linking transactions to the IP addresses they originated from.
 * Miller et al. [Discovering Bitcoin's Public Topology and Influential Nodes](https://www.cs.umd.edu/projects/coinscope/coinscope.pdf) discovers the network topology by using the way Bitcoin nodes store IP addresses.